 BECOME A volunteer!

 Thank you for your interest in becoming a KRAN volunteer - we really appreciate it.
-Unfortunately, we’re not looking for volunteers at the moment, other than mentors in the Canterbury and Folkestone areas.
-The application form below is only for prospective mentors.
+At the moment, we are only seeking volunteers for our mentoring programme.

-From time to time we need dedicated and enthusiastic volunteers to support the vital work with young asylum seekers and refugees in Kent.
+From time to time, we need dedicated and enthusiastic volunteers to support the vital work with young asylum seekers and refugees in Kent.

 Volunteers have supported our young people in many ways including: